 A note about Sugar In The Raw: Their Organic White is perfect for baking.
 So perfect and versatile that I was able to use it in the muffin batter, the cream cheese filling AND the irresistible crunchy sugar topping.
 If you can’t find this product in your store, feel free to substitute any brand of granulated white sugar.

-Almond flour can be substituted for 1/4 of the all-purpose flour.
-I haven’t tested this recipe with it but if you like, use 1/2 cup almond flour and 1 1/2 cups all-purpose.
+Almond flour can be substituted for one fourth of the all-purpose flour.
+I haven’t tested this recipe with it but if you like, use one half cup almond flour and one and a half cups all-purpose.
 For more about almond flour, check out this blog by King Arthur Flour.

 So much depends on how the muffins are made.
 Bakery muffins are usually very large and contain a lot of sugar and fat.
 Homemade muffins are a better choice because you can control the size and ingredients.